jyang1003/project-2-pitches/README.md

 - Have a login page as the home page
 - Have a team history page
 - Have a page to view all teams built with delete buttons
-- Have a favorites page with delete buttons
-- Have a team building page with drag and drop
+- Have buttons to add champs to team

 ## STRETCH GOALS
 - Implement items to add on to champions
 - Add a match history to save teams from actual games
 - Implement synergies functionality
 - Add in Hextech Augments
+- Have a team building page with drag and drop

 ## POTENTIAL ROADBLOCKS
 - Need to learn how to seed data and mass import into database